-The team selected this quadrotor frame primarily because of the recommendation of the team’s liaisons at Northrop.
-Because of the success that the R&D team has had with the QAV400, the team was confident in this selection of the quadrotor frame.
-After research into other quadrotor options, the team determined that the integration of motors with the frame by the manufacturer would speed up the process of quadrotor assembly, and the customizability of the frame would allow the team to mount sensors, computers, and power sources on the quadrotor.
+This quadrotor frame was selected primarily because of the recommendation of the team’s liaisons at Northrop.
+Because of the success that the R&D team has had with the QAV400, this selection of the quadrotor frame was made confidently.
+Research into other quadrotor options revealed that the integration of motors with the frame by the manufacturer would speed up the process of quadrotor assembly, and the holes on the frame would allow the team to mount sensors, computers, and power sources on the quadrotor.

 Flight Computer